 Now that we’re able to receive and send mail from the command line, it

-script that checks if we’re connected to the Internet, sends all of
+that checks if we’re connected to the Internet, sends all of the mail

-interacts with the NetworkManager daemon to query the state of the
+the NetworkManager daemon to query the state of the internet connection.

 #!/bin/sh STATE=`nmcli networking connectivity` if [ $STATE = 'full' ] then /usr/local/bin/msmtp-runqueue.sh mbsync -qq accountname exit 0 fi echo "No internet connection." exit 0